Trekking in Nepal in December

 - There could be very windy conditions in the higher elevations, be prepared to bring proper windcheaters and warm layers.

-- Despite having mentioned this, there is less snowfall in December and January these days; you might still encounter rainfall in the lower elevation or snow – after all, mountain weather can change without much warning.
+- Despite having mentioned this, there is less snowfall in December and January; you might still encounter rainfall in the lower elevation or snow – after all, mountain weather can change without much warning.

 We have operated these treks in the winter months of December and January.